 ISP, Inter Sample Peak or TP, True Peak, refers to peaks in the analog domain.
 That is, how your peaks will look after your waveform has been converted from a digital stream within your computer, phone, iPod or CD to electrical impulses that can be amplified and played back through your speakers.

 Aren’t the waveforms the same as they appear on my screen after the D/A conversion?

 No, Your D/A will create a waveform that continuously moves from one sample point to the next.
 In that process the newly created waveform may peak above the 0dBFS ceiling which individual samples adhere to, thereby causing distortion.
-Just how bad this distortion is depends on the converter used.
+Just how bad this distortion depends on the converter used.
 In some extreme cases, the actual peak can be as much as 3-4dB above the sample peaks detected in the digital domain.

 Many of the top mastering business don’t care about ISP so why should I?

 No, you don’t have to treat or be aware of ISP but:

 - Digital limiters without oversampling (or other ways of detect ISP) will react to the digital waveform, not the true waveform, and thus won’t react as a limiter should react.
-This does not mean it will sound bad in any way, just that it don’t react as intended.
+This does not mean it will sound bad in any way, just that it doesn’t react as intended.